jimorc/WSL-Guide/0210-Requirements.md

 # Requirements
 The minimum requirements for using Windows Subsystem for Linux are:
-- Windows 10 Home, Professional or Enterprise (64-bit version only) or Windows Server 2016.
+- Windows 10 Home, Professional or Enterprise (64-bit version only) with Fall Creators Update (October 2017) or later installed, or Windows Server 2016.
 - All Windows updates must be installed.
 If some updates are stalled or cannot be properly installed, you may not be able to enable WSL.
 A